robotics-upo/hunav_sim/hunav_evaluator/README.md

 Metrics from the SEAN simulator [2]:

-- *Completed* $C$: true when the robot's final pose is within a specified threshold distance of the goal.
+- *Completed* $C$. true when the robot's final pose is within a specified threshold distance of the goal.

 $$ C = F(||x_r^N - x_{g}||_2 - r_{g} \lt 0.0) $$

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp; where $x_r^N$ is the robot pose in the last time step of the trajectory, $x_{g}$ is the goal position and  $r_{g}$ is the goal radius.
 F(·) is the indicator function.

-- *Total Path Length*: This metric is equivalent *Path Length* metric of [1].
+- *Total Path Length*.
+This metric is equivalent *Path Length* metric of [1].

-- *Minimum Distance to Target*, $TD_{min}$ ($meters$): the minimum distance to the target position reached by the robot along its path.
+- *Minimum Distance to Target*, $TD_{min}$ $(meters)$.
+The minimum distance to the target position reached by the robot along its path.

 $$ TD_{min} = min \{||x_r^i-x_{g}||_2 \forall i \in N \} $$

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp; where $x_r^i$ is the robot pose in the time step $i$ of the trajectory, and $x_{g}$ is the target position.

-- *Final Distance to Target* ($meters$): distance between the last robot position and the target position.
+- *Final Distance to Target* $(meters)$.
+Distance between the last robot position and the target position.

 $$ TD_{final} = ||x_r^N -x_{g}||_2 $$

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp; where $x_r^N$ is the robot pose in the last time step of the trajectory.

-- *Time Not Moving*: seconds that the robot was not moving.
+- *Time Not Moving*.
+Seconds that the robot was not moving.
 We consider that the robot is not moving when the linear velolcity is lower than $0.001$ $m/s$ and the angular velocity lower than $0.01$ $rad/s$.

-- *Robot on Person Collision*, $RPC$, and *Person on Robot Collision*, $PRC$: number of times robot collides with a person and vice versa.
+- *Robot on Person Collision*, $RPC$, and *Person on Robot Collision*, $PRC$.
+Number of times robot collides with a person and vice versa.
 The SEAN simulator employs the Unity colliding tools to detect the collisions.
 However, we want our metrics to be independent of any simulator.
 Therefore, this metric has been implemented by using the positions, the orientations and the velocities of the robot and agents to determine who is running into the other.
 The collisions are primarily computed as:

 $$ Collisions = \sum_{i=1}^{N} F(||x_r^i - x_{cp}^i||_2 - r_{r} - r_{cp} \lt 0.01) $$